Tbearden10/Tbearden10/README.md

 🔭 I am a senior at Colorado School of Mines.
 I have a passion for creating things of all types.
 I am currently focused on creating web apps to get exposed into the world of web dev.

 # 💻 Current Projects:
  * Personal Portfolio Site: Site to display all projects and web dev skills in one central place.
-Contains a virtual terminal and file system for navigation
 # 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/beardent)